nuejs/nue/packages/templates/nuejs.org/docs/setting-up-page-layout.md

 ### Creating modules
 Layout modules are HTML templates.
 Create them in any `.html` file.
+The filename can be anything, but a common name is to use `layout.html` and add multiple modules to it.

 For semantic landmark elements like `<header>` and `<footer>`, use the tag name directly: